Dropped kerbs for vehicles

 Provision of information including solicitor and developer enquiries (minimum 1 hour)

-White line entrance marking/renewal of a white line entrance marking
+White line entrance marking or renewal of a white line entrance marking

 White line entrance marking administration fee

-Please note, should the entrance marking not be required once the application has been processed, an administration fee will be deducted from the amount refunded.
+(If the entrance marking is not required once the application has been processed, an administration fee will be deducted from the amount refunded)

-Before we start any planned resurfacing works in your area, we will let you know if you can apply to have a dropped kerb for a vehicle built or extended for a discounted fee.
+Before we start any planned resurfacing works in your area, we will let you know if you can apply to have a dropped kerb at a reduced cost.

-You will need to send in an application before the works begin if you would like:
+You must apply before works start if you would like:

-If we find you need to do works to your property, we will build or extend your dropped kerb and you will need to complete these works within 2 months.
+If we find that you need to carry out work on your property, we will build or extend your dropped kerb, and you must complete the work within 2 months.

-If you do not apply but you have a parking area on your property, you will need to email pavement.renewal@enfield.gov.uk to tell us how you will stop vehicles from illegally crossing the pavement to your parking area after the works are done.
-If you do not do this, we may put up bollards outside your property to stop access.
-There will be a charge to have the bollards removed if you decide to apply for a dropped kerb for vehicles at a later date.
+If you do not apply but you have a parking area on your property, you must email pavement.renewal@enfield.gov.uk to explain how you will stop vehicles from illegally crossing the pavement after the works are completed.
+If you do not contact us, we may install bollards outside your property to stop access.
+There will be a charge to remove them if you apply for a dropped kerb at a later date.

-Email pavement.renewal@enfield.gov.uk if you want to relocate your dropped kerb for a vehicle for free during pavement works.
-The width of the new dropped kerb for a vehicle must be the same as the original.
+You can also ask to relocate an existing dropped kerb for free during pavement works.
+The new dropped kerb must be the same width.

-If we find a dropped kerb for a vehicle is no longer needed, we will remove this and restore the pavement to full height.
+If a dropped kerb is no longer needed, we will remove it and restore the pavement.

 Apply for a dropped kerb for a vehicle during planned pavement resurfacing works (PDF, 233.01 KB)

-You will need to apply for a heavy duty dropped kerb for a vehicle if:
+You must apply for a heavy duty dropped kerb if:

-You should always read the heavy duty dropped kerb for vehicles guidance notes (PDF, 121.99 KB) before you fill in an application.
+Before you apply, read the heavy duty dropped kerb for vehicles guidance notes (PDF, 780.69 KB).

 For more information on heavy duty dropped kerbs for vehicles, email hdcrossovers@enfield.gov.uk.